 Explore the Douro Valley

-Though port wine takes its name from the city of Porto, the Douro Valley is where the wineries are actually located.
-Porto is where the wine is aged, bottled, and stored, and is the oldest demarcated wine region in the world.
-Even if you have no interest in port or its production process, it is worth a visit to the Douro valley for its scenery alone (picture: rolling vineyards, lush backroads to cruise, and open blue sky).
+The Douro Valley is where most of the wineries producing port are actually located, even though Porto is where the wine is aged, bottled, and stored.
+This is is the oldest demarcated wine region in the world.
+Even if you have no interest in port or its production process, it is worth a visit to the Douro valley for its scenery alone.
+Picture rolling vineyards, lush backroads to cruise, and open blue sky.

 Visit the Bom Jesus do Monte Sanctuary

 Bom Jesus do Monte is a religious sanctuary just outside of Braga, about an hour from Porto.
 Perched on top of a hill is a church and gardens, which you can either take the funicular up to or walk up the amazing zig-zagging staircase.
-Tip: Take the funicular up to the top and walk down the stairs since each landing has something interesting to see.
+Take the funicular up to the top and walk down the stairs since each landing has something interesting to see.

 Tour Sintra From Lisbon